-Appendix B: Guidance for completing the space heating and cooling (activity 6) VEEC creation form
+Appendix C: Guidance for completing the space heating and cooling (activity 6) VEEC creation form

-The table below provides accredited persons with guidance on completing specific fields in the VEEC creation forms for the space heating and cooling (activity 6).
+The table below provides accredited persons with guidance on completing specific fields in the VEEC creation forms for the space heating and cooling (activity 6).40

-When installing a multi-split system in a premises (residential or business), accredited persons are required to record the installation of this product under 'Activity Scenario 1' of the VEEC creation form.
+When installing a multi-split system in a premises (residential or business), accredited persons are required to record the installation of this product as the first installation under 'Installation Details' of the VEEC creation form.
 If installing more than one multi-split systems in a premises, accredited persons should then record the installation of this product under subsequent activity scenarios of the VEEC creation form.

 Form type Field(s) in VEEC creation form Guidance for completing fields Residential and business sector Price of Product(s) inc GST (\$) Enter the total price of all products installed at the premises (including labour/installation costs) before VEEC incentives are applied.
 Complete this field for all activity creation claims.
-Residential and business sector Consumer Payment for Product(s) inc GST (\$) 1 Enter the amount paid by the consumer for all products installed at the premises (including labour/installation costs) after VEEC incentives are applied.
+Residential and business sector Consumer Payment for Product(s) inc GST (\$) Enter the amount paid by the consumer for all products installed at the premises (including labour/installation costs) after VEEC incentives are applied.
 Complete this field for all activity creation claims.
 Residential sector only Area (m2) heated/cooled by baseline product Select from the drop down list the total area (m2) which is being heated and/or cooled by the baseline product.
 Complete this field for all activity creation claims.
 Residential sector only Area (m2) heated/cooled by upgrade product Select from the drop down list the total area (m2) which is being heated and cooled by the installed reverse cycle air conditioner.
 Complete this field for all activity creation claims.
-Residential sector only Room 1 Area (m2) heated/cooled by upgrade product (for multi-split system only) When installing a multi-split system, select from the drop down list the area (m2) for each room (up to 5 rooms) being heated and cooled by the individual installed indoor unit(s) which are connected to the installed outdoor multi-split system as recorded under Activity Scenario 1 of the VEEC creation form.